hphelion/documentation/devplatform/helion/user/reference/troubleshoot.html.md

-- Verify the ARP tables on the hypervisor host, and on the Application Lifecycle Service server through its [*tty console*](/als/v1/user/reference/glossary/#term-tty-console):
+- Verify the ARP tables on the hypervisor host, and on the Application Lifecycle Service server through its [tty console](/als/v1/user/reference/glossary/#term-tty-console):

-         $ arp -n
+        arp -n

 - Check that the DHCP client is running:

-        $ pgrep dhclient
+        pgrep dhclient
-        $ grep dhclient /var/log/syslog
+        grep dhclient /var/log/syslog